Denver Domestic Violence Lawyer

 Restraining Orders in Denver

 Allegations of domestic abuse can have an enormous impact on the outcome of a divorce, given that they may sway the judge’s decision on matters such as child custody and alimony.
 One of the most significant potential consequences of domestic violence accusations is that they may result in the issue of a protective order against the alleged abuser.
 The family law courts in Colorado take domestic violence charges seriously.

 Courts are ready to take decisive action to protect individuals from the threat of physical, sexual or emotional abuse.
-Whether you are involved in a divorce which has been precipitated by a series of domestic violence incidents, or if the accusations are first being made during the course of the divorce, it is in your best interests to have a Denver family attorney by your side.
+Whether you are involved in a divorce that has been precipitated by a series of domestic violence incidents, or if the accusations are first being made during the course of the divorce, it is in your best interests to have a Denver domestic violence lawyer by your side.
 Jones Law Firm, PC can help you address the situation and advocate to protect your personal interests.

 A restraining order is capable of far more than simply prohibiting the abuser from continuing to engage in further acts of domestic violence.

 How Do I Petition for a Protective Order?